stilt0n/Dependor/README.md

 Cases 1 and 3 will likely be handled sometime in the near future (with lower priority on 3. which seems obscure enough that even my ESLint config thinks it's wrong).
 Case 2 is unlikely to be handled by Dependor any time soon, because I have been unable to think of a way to do so without implementing JavaScript expression parsing, which would pretty much require me to write a full JavaScript parser.

 There is also a [known bug](https://github.com/stilt0n/dependor/issues/19) where import statements inside JSX tags are not ignored.
-This should cause the tokenizer to panic, so if you're not getting errors this bug probably doesn't effect you.
+Unless you have a completely valid import statement inside of a JSX tag this will cause the tokenizer to panic, so if you're not getting errors this bug probably doesn't effect you.

 ## Parser Methods